dantasfiles/dantasfiles.github.io/_posts/2024-12-27-notes-on-oodds.md

 ## 2. Values, Types, and Variables
 - There are [different definitions of a strongly-typed language](https://en.wikipedia.org/wiki/Strong_and_weak_typing), but the one used in this book is "_run-time type errors are not possible_."
 Wikipedia points to an [article by Luca Cardelli](http://www.lucacardelli.name/Papers/TypefulProg.pdf) with a similar definition: "_the absence of unchecked run-time type errors_"
-- The book points out that Java, unlike Python, is whitespace-insensitive, but, in practice, everyone uses it in a whitespace-sensitive manner, with line breaks and indenting, for readability.
+- The book observes  that Java, unlike Python, is whitespace-insensitive, but, in practice, everyone uses it in a whitespace-sensitive manner, with line breaks and indenting, for readability
+- The book states "_Local variables are in scope from the point of declaration until the end of the block in which they are declared_" This is different from languages like Python, which have function, not block, scope.
+In Javascript, variables defined with `var` had function scope, but variables defined with the modern `let` and `const` are more similar to Java.
+- I believe the only [variable shadowing](https://en.wikipedia.org/wiki/Variable_shadowing#Java) in Java that is disallowed is local variables over other local variables.
+Everything else is fair game and, as the book points out, the cause of various errors.
+As far as I know, there's no option to get the Java compiler to be stricter about shadowing and print warnings
+-